sneha-afk/13s-docs-by-sneha/docs/git.md

 ### Setting up SSH keys

 SSH keys work by having a public and private key to assert the identity of a client, no password required.
 The public key can be known by anyone, but the private key is the missing half that authorizes any transaction.
-This is much more secure than using the standard HTTPS login credentials that can easily be intercepted as SSH keys are unique and should be as private as can be (**NEVER** post your private key ANYWHERE).
+This is much more secure than using the standard HTTPS login credentials that can easily be intercepted as SSH keys are unique and should be as private as can be.
 Repos can often be cloned through SSH and I recommend you do so.

+{: .important}
+NEVER post your private key ANYWHERE.
+You never have a reason to touch it.

 The quickest procedure for doing so is:
 * Run `ssh-keygen`
     * There are several customization options.
-You should be fine with the default settings by pressing ENTER for each option, you can read more about the options here.
+You should be fine with the default settings by pressing ENTER for each option, you can read more about the options [here](https://en.wikipedia.org/wiki/Ssh-keygen).
 * Print out the public key (do NOT touch the private key):
     * Assuming default settings, the public key is in `id_rsa.pub`, the private key is in `id_rsa`.
     * If you stored the keys elsewhere, same procedure still applies with that other location.